 Three of our nine directors are independent under the independence standards established by the New York Stock Exchange.
 The New York Stock Exchange does not require a listed limited partnership like us to have a majority of independent directors on the board of directors of our general partner.
 As described below, certain of our officers and directors are also officers and/or directors of (i) EPCO, (ii) EPE Holdings, LLC, or "EPE Holdings," the general partner of Enterprise GP Holdings, (iii) Texas Eastern Products Pipeline Company, LLC, or "TEPPCO GP," the general partner of TEPPCO, and (iv) other affiliates of EPCO.
-These overlapping executive officers and directors allocate their time among EPCO, Enterprise GP Holdings, TEPPCO and other affiliates of EPCO.
-These officers and directors face potential conflicts regarding the allocation of their time and business opportunities, which may adversely affect our business, results of operations, cash flows and financial condition.
+These overlapping executive officers and directors face potential conflicts regarding the allocation of their time and business opportunities, which may adversely affect our business, results of operations, cash flows and financial condition.

-Name Age Position with Enterprise Products GP Dan L. Duncan(1) 76 Director and Chairman Michael A. Creel(1) 55 Director, President and Chief Executive Officer W. Randall Fowler(1) 52 Director, Executive Vice President and Chief Financial Officer Richard H. Bachmann(1) 55 Director, Executive Vice President, Chief Legal Officer and Secretary Dr. Ralph S. Cunningham 68 Director E. William Barnett(2,3) 76 Director Rex C. Ross(2) 65 Director Charles M. Rampacek(2) 65 Director William Ordermann(1) 49 Executive Vice President and Chief Operating Officer James H. Lytal(1) 51 Executive Vice President A.J.
-Teague(1) 63 Executive Vice President Michael J. Knesek(1) 54 Senior Vice President, Controller and Principal Accounting Officer

-- (1) Executive officer - (2) Member of Audit, Conflicts and Governance Committee - (3) Chairman of Audit, Conflicts and Governance Committee
+Name Age Position with Enterprise GP

+Dan L. Duncan(1) 76 Director and Chairman

+Michael A. Creel(1) 55 Director, President and Chief Executive Officer

+W. Randall Fowler(1) 52 Director, Executive Vice President and Chief Financial Officer

+Richard H. Bachmann(1) 56 Director, Executive Vice President and Chief Legal Officer and Secretary

+A.J.
+Teague(1) 64 Director, Executive Vice President and Chief Commercial Officer

+Dr. Ralph S. Cunningham 68 Director

+E. William Barnett(2)(3) 76 Director

+Rex C. Ross(2) 65 Director

+Charles M. Rampacek(2) 66 Director

+William Ordemann(1) 50 Executive Vice President and Chief Operating Officer

+Michael J. Knesek(1) 55 Senior Vice President, Controller and Principal Accounting Officer

+Christopher Skoog(1) 46 Senior Vice President

+Thomas M. Zulim(1) 51 Senior Vice President

+G.R.
+Cardillo(1) 51 Vice President

+(1) Executive officer

+(2) Member of ACG Committee

+(3) Chairman of ACG Committee

-Dan L. Duncan was elected Chairman and a Director of Enterprise Products GP in April 1998 and Chairman and a Director of the general partner of EPO in December 2003.
-Mr. Duncan has served as Chairman and a Director of EPE Holdings since April 2005 and as Chairman of EPCO since 1979.
+Dan L. Duncan.
+Mr. Duncan was elected Chairman and a Director of Enterprise GP in April 1998, Chairman and a Director of the general partner of EPO in December 2003, Chairman and a Director of EPE Holdings in August 2005 and Chairman and a Director of DEP GP in October 2006.
+Mr. Duncan served as the sole Chairman of EPCO from 1979 to December 2007.
+Mr. Duncan now serves as Group Co-Chairman of EPCO with his daughter, Ms. Randa Duncan Williams, who is also a Director of EPE Holdings.
+He also serves as an Honorary Trustee of the Board of Trustees of the Texas Heart Institute at Saint Luke's Episcopal Hospital.

-Michael A. Creel was elected President and Chief Executive Officer of Enterprise Products GP in August 2007.
-From June 2000 to August 2007, Mr. Creel served as Chief Financial Officer of Enterprise Products GP and an Executive Vice President of Enterprise Products GP from January 2001 to August 2007.
-Mr. Creel, a certified public accountant, also served as a Senior Vice President of Enterprise Products GP from November 1999 to January 2001.
+Michael A. Creel.
+Mr. Creel was elected President and Chief Executive Officer of Enterprise GP in August 2007.
+From June 2000 to August 2007, Mr. Creel served as Chief Financial Officer of Enterprise GP and an Executive Vice President of Enterprise GP from January 2001 to August 2007.
+Mr. Creel, a Certified Public Accountant, also served as a Senior Vice President of Enterprise GP from November 1999 to January 2001.
 In December 2007, Mr. Creel was elected Group Vice Chairman and Chief Financial Officer of EPCO.
 Prior to these elections in EPCO, Mr. Creel served as Chief Operating Officer from April 2005 to December 2007 and Chief Financial Officer from June 2000 to April 2005 for EPCO.
-He also serves as a Director of DEP Holdings, LLC ("DEP GP") and Enterprise Products GP since October 2006 and 2005, respectively.
-Mr. Creel served as President, Chief Executive Officer and a Director of

-EPE Holdings from August 2005 through August 2007.
-In October 2005, Mr. Creel was elected a Director of Edge Petroleum Corporation.
+He also serves as a Director of DEP GP and Enterprise GP since October 2006 and 2005, respectively.
+Mr. Creel served as President, Chief Executive Officer and a Director of EPE Holdings from August 2005 through August 2007.
+In October 2005, Mr. Creel was elected a Director of Edge Petroleum Corporation, a publicly traded oil and natural gas exploration and production company.